Anthony Bass: Miami Marlins

 On January 22, 2021, Bass signed a 2-year, $5MM deal with the Miami Marlins that included a team option in 2023.
 In April 2021, Bass was the pitcher during an extremely rare walk-off hit by pitch to lose a game against the New York Mets.
 With the bases loaded and the score tied in the bottom of the ninth inning, batter Michael Conforto's elbow was grazed by Bass's pitch, albeit on a clear strike where camera footage seemed to show Conforto recklessly extending his elbow into the pitch.
 The HBP call was controversial, with umpire Ron Kulpa saying after the game he felt his own call was in error after reviewing the footage, and Conforto should have been charged with a strike due to an insufficient attempt to avoid Bass's pitch.

 Toronto Blue Jays (second stint)

-Bass was traded back to the Toronto Blue Jays with Brampton native Zach Pop and a player to be named later for prospect Jordan Groshans on August 2, 2022.
+On August 2, 2022, Bass was traded back to the Toronto Blue Jays alongside Brampton native Zach Pop and a player to be named later (later named Edward Duran on August 31) in exchange for prospect Jordan Groshans.
+In 28 games out of the bullpen down the stretch, he pitched to a 1.75 ERA with 28 strikeouts in 25 2/3 innings of work.
+On November 8, the Blue Jays exercised a $3 million option on Bass for the 2023 season.

+Bass made 22 appearances for Toronto in 2023, posting a 4.95 ERA with 19 strikeouts in 20.0 innings pitched.
+On June 9, 2023, he was designated for assignment following Mitch White's activation from the injured list.
+He was released by the Blue Jays on June 15.

+Social media controversies

+On April 17, 2023, Bass sparked debate and criticism after he made a post on Twitter where he claimed that a United Airlines flight attendant made his pregnant wife clean up a midair mess left by their toddler daughter, with many pointing out that it was his responsibility.